 Kristy loves her work and wholeheartedly believes in the healing power of a trusting, collaborative, therapeutic relationship.
 She maintains close working relationships with other professionals in the community and actively provides individuals and families with referrals for supplemental and complementary services when deemed appropriate.

 Kristy also participates in a bimonthly peer-consultation group with other licensed helping professionals to maintain and enhance her skills and to promote ongoing accountability for her clinical work.

-In addition to providing therapy, Kristy also spends her time as a mother, wife, campground operator, artist, and friend.
+In addition to providing therapy, Kristy also spends her time as a mother, artist, pet owner and friend.

 Kristy is an interactive, solution-focused therapist.
 Her therapeutic approach is to provide support and practical feedback to help clients effectively address personal life challenges.
 She integrates complementary methodologies and techniques to offer a highly personalized approach tailored to each client.
 With compassion and understanding, she works with each individual to help them build on their strengths and attain the personal growth they are committed to accomplishing.

 Master of Arts (Professional Counseling) - Liberty University, 2013

 Clinical Internship - Sunshine Lady House Crisis Stabilization - Rappahanock Community Services Board

 Certified Clinical Trauma Professional - International Association of Trauma Professionals